Board and Volunteers

 THE FEARLESS BOARD

-Jane Hodges founded Mineral School and splits her time between Seattle and Mineral.
-A journalist, book author (Rent vs. Own), and creative writer, her work now blends those interests.
-A graduate of Dartmouth (BA) and Sarah Lawrence (MFA), she served two years on the Lit Crawl Seattle board and completed University of Washington’s nonprofit management certificate.
-She serves on the Road to Rainier Scenic Byway Committee.
+Jane Hodges founded and directs the residency program at Mineral School and splits time between Seattle and Mineral.
+A journalist, book author (Rent vs. Own, Chronicle Books), and creative writer, she served two years on Lit Crawl Seattle‘s board and has worked as a contract grant editor and communications consultant for arts and education nonprofits.
+She’s a graduate of Dartmouth (BA), Sarah Lawrence (MFA), and University of Washington’s nonprofit management certificate program (2014).

 ROCK STAR VOLUNTEERS